Madrid and Man City in the balance after wonder strikes – DW – 05/10/2023

 With a fifth Premier League title in six years drawing closer and Erling Haaland apparently the final piece in the puzzle, City arrived at the top of their game and dictated much of the game against the reigning champions.

-Haaland, the tournament's top scorer this season with 12 goals, was largely neutralized here though; Germany defender Antonio Rüdiger kept the door shut and Alaba produced the game's finest singular defensive moment with a block on the Norwegian that was perfect in both its timing and execution.
+Haaland, the tournament's top scorer this season with 12 goals, was largely neutralized here though; Germany defender Antonio Rüdiger helped kept the door shut and his partner in the middle, David Alaba, produced the game's finest singular defensive moment with a block on the Norwegian that was perfect in both its timing and execution.

 The Frenchman's delicate one-two with Luka Modric started the move deep inside his own half.
-Camavinga left Bernardo Silva in his wake with a blistering run before laying it off to Vinicius Jr, whose sensational first-time shot flew in.
-The Bernabeu was bouncing and it was a goal crafted by their brilliantly talented left-sided player.
+Camavinga left Bernardo Silva in his wake with a blistering run before picking out Vinicius Jr, whose sensational first-time shot flew in.
+The Bernabeu was bouncing and it was a goal crafted by their talented left-sided player.

 City earn parity through De Bruyne